Cross Browser Compatible Websites – 3 Easy Ways to Make

 - Setting-up on-premise device labs

 Browser emulators help you verify how your website looks and works on different browsers.
-However, manually downloading desktop and mobile browser emulators and testing web-pages on each is both time and effort-intensive.
+However, manually downloading desktop and mobile browser emulators and testing web pages on each is time- and effort-intensive.
 Doing this may lead to missed deadlines and delayed releases.

-On the other hand, teams can also set up on-premise device labs and update it at regular intervals as per market trends.
-However, this option usually tends to be expensive for small organizations as it involves significant, ongoing investments.
+On the other hand, teams can also set up on-premise device labs and update them regularly as per market trends.
+However, this option is usually expensive for small organizations as it involves significant, ongoing investments.

-One simply needs to select the desired platform (iOS, Android, Windows, Mac) and browser version to test on.
-Refer to the image below to get a better understanding of BrowserStack’s Live dashboard.
+One needs to select the desired platform (iOS, Android, Windows, macOS) and browser version to test on.

-Also, let’s have a look at a sample Firefox session running on a real Samsung S10.
+Also, let’s look at a sample Chrome session running on a real Samsung Galaxy device.

-QAs can also get to test features like IP-geolocation, pinch to zoom, device rotation thus providing an interactive and intuitive test experience.
-It also provides integrations with popular bug reporting tools like Jira and Slack.
+QAs can also test features like IP geolocation, pinch to zoom, and device rotation, thus providing an interactive and intuitive test experience.
+It also provides integrations with popular bug-reporting tools Jira, Slack, Trello etc.

-Having a browser-friendly website is of utmost importance for businesses seeking to gain online success.
+A browser-friendly website is of utmost importance for businesses seeking online success.
 In a digitally-driven world, robust websites are integral to building brand equity.
-Having said this, teams can conclude how important it is to verify the cross browser compatibility of websites and also to have enough skills and resources to perform such tests.
+Having said this, teams can conclude how important it is to verify the cross browser compatibility of websites and have enough skills and resources to perform such tests.